 You're a skeptic and a freethinker.
 You like to talk about the things most people take for granted and you challenge the status quo when you see fit.

 You still practice the ancient art of writing sentences with words rather than just stringing together emojis all day.
+The way to my heart is a masterfully crafted sentence.

 You know how to have fun without always being fucked up on something or another.
 Sure, I'll have a few drinks here and there, but I can also go without and still have a great night.